Cyber attack shuts down top U.S. fuel pipeline network

-NEW YORK (Reuters) -Top U.S. fuel pipeline operator Colonial Pipeline has shut its entire network, the source of nearly half of the U.S. East Coast’s fuel supply, after a cyber attack that industry sources said was caused by ransomware.
+NEW YORK (Reuters) -Top U.S. fuel pipeline operator Colonial Pipeline has shut its entire network, the source of nearly half of the U.S. East Coast’s fuel supply, after a cyber attack that the company said was caused by ransomware.

+The incident is one of the most disruptive digital ransom operations ever reported and has drawn attention to how critical U.S. energy infrastructure is vulnerable to hackers.
+The shutdown has raised fears of a price spike at gasoline pumps ahead of peak summer driving season if it persists.

-Colonial shut down systems to contain the threat after learning of the attack on Friday, it said in a statement.
-That action has temporarily halted operations and affected some of its IT systems, the company said.
+Colonial said it shut down systems to contain the threat after learning of the attack on Friday.
+That action also temporarily halted operations and affected some of its IT systems, the company said.

-DarkSide is known for deploying ransomware and extorting victims, while selectively avoiding targets in post-Soviet states.

-The malicious software used in the attack was ransomware, two cybersecurity industry sources familiar with the matter said.
-Ransomware is a type of malware that is designed to lock down systems by encrypting data and demanding payment to regain access.
-The malware has grown in popularity over the last five years.
+Colonial said the incident involved the use of ransomware, a type of malware designed to lock down systems by encrypting data and demanding payment to regain access.

-Colonial has engaged a third-party cybersecurity firm to launch an investigation and contacted law enforcement and other federal agencies, it said.
+Colonial has engaged a cybersecurity firm to launch an investigation and contacted law enforcement and federal agencies, it said.

 Cybersecurity company FireEye has been brought in to respond to the attack, the cybersecurity industry sources said.
-FireEye declined to comment when asked if it was working on the incident.
+FireEye declined to comment.

-The U.S. Transportation Security Administration told Reuters it is working with other agencies on the situation.
+U.S. government bodies said they were aware of the situation.
+The Department of Energy said it was monitoring potential impacts to the nation’s energy supply, while both the Cybersecurity and Infrastructure Security Agency and the Transportation Security Administration told Reuters they were working on the situation.

+“We are engaged with the company and our interagency partners regarding the situation.
+This underscores the threat that ransomware poses to organizations regardless of size or sector,” said Eric Goldstein, executive assistant director of the cybersecurity division at CISA.

-Colonial did not give further details or say for how long its pipelines would be shut.
-The privately-held, Georgia-based company is owned by CDPQ Colonial Partners L.P., IFM (US) Colonial Pipeline 2 LLC, KKR-Keats Pipeline Investors L.P., Koch Capital Investments Company LLC and Shell Midstream Operating LLC.
+Colonial did not give further details or say how long its pipelines would be shut.
+The privately held, Georgia-based company is owned by CDPQ Colonial Partners L.P., IFM (US) Colonial Pipeline 2 LLC, KKR-Keats Pipeline Investors L.P., Koch Capital Investments Company LLC and Shell Midstream Operating LLC.

 “Cybersecurity vulnerabilities have become a systemic issue,” said Algirde Pipikaite, cyber strategy lead at the World Economic Forum’s Centre for Cybersecurity.